emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# May 2025 Meetup
+# June 2025 Meetup

-The next meetup will be on Wednesday, May 28th 2025.
+The next meetup will be on Wednesday, June 25th 2025.
 Hybrid: at c-base and remote.
 No talks yet – if you want to give a talk you're very welcome.

 Instructions for in-person visitors: please bring your laptop along and let's have a great time hacking and socializing!